Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 2. Jerusalem would be re-established during the first 7 weeks (49 years).
 Dan 9:25a

-The book of Nehemiah records those "troublous times."
+The book of Nehemiah records the rebuilding of the city walls in "troublous times."

 3. At the end of an additional 62 weeks, the Messiah would "be cut off, but not for Himself."
 Dan 9:25,26a